 An example of a core event as part of a data tracking plan.
 Source: InnerTrends

-These are the events that describe the interaction with your product interface, such as loading screens or pages, starting to fill forms, clicking.
+These are the events that describe user interactions with your product interface, such as loading screens or pages, starting to fill forms, clicking.

 Most product analytics tools track UX events by default.